Bernhard von Bülow: Daily Telegraph Affair

 Wilhelm thus managed to offend Japanese, French, Russian and especially British sensibilities.
-Even Germans were outraged, as he claimed to have helped the British with their war against the Boers, whom most Germans had supported.
+Even Germans were outraged, as he claimed to have helped the British in their war against the Boers, whom most Germans had favoured.

 Bülow accused the Foreign Office of failing to comment properly on the article.
 The office responded that it was his role to decide on publication in such a situation.
-Although Bülow denied having read the article, how he could have failed to do so remained unclear because of Wilhelm's continuous record of public gaffes.
 Questions arose as to Wilhelm's competence to rule and the role he should be permitted under the constitution.
-The matter was to be debated in the Reichstag, where Bülow would have to defend his own position and that of Wilhelm.
-Bülow wrote to Wilhelm and successfully offered to resign unless Wilhelm could give him full support in the matter.
-Bülow arranged the publication of a defence of the events in Norddeutsch Allgemeine Zeitung, which glossed over Wilhelm's remarks and concentrated on the failings of the Foreign Office in not examining the article properly.
+The matter was debated in the Reichstag, where Bülow had to defend his own position and that of Wilhelm.
+Bülow wrote to Wilhelm and offered to resign unless Wilhelm could give him full support in the matter.
+Bülow arranged the publication of a defence of the events in the Norddeutsche Allgemeine Zeitung, which glossed over Wilhelm's remarks and concentrated on the failings of the Foreign Office in not examining the article properly.
 It explained that Bülow had offered to take full responsibility for the office's failings, but Wilhelm had refused to accept his resignation.

 Bülow succeeded in turning away criticism from himself in the Reichstag and finished his speech to cheering from the assembly.
 Holstein observed that the nature of the comments meant that he could almost certainly not have defended Wilhelm for making them and that Bülow could not have done otherwise: disputing the factual accuracy of much of what Wilhelm had said and leaving blame for events squarely with him.
 His explanation was that the comments had been made with the best of intentions and would certainly not be repeated.
 He declared his conviction that the disastrous effects of the interview would induce Wilhelm to observe strict reserve, even in private conversations, or neither he nor any successor could assume responsibility.